NathanielStirret/SPU_CSC3220_W25_T-team-6-/Notes_lowek3.md

 Isla Lowe

 Draft application idea and presentaion: I proposed the idea and made the markdown file with the description outline for it, and then it was polished and expounded upon by other group members.
-ERD: made the ERD for the presentation, but made on google drive and didn't do the upload to repo
+ERD: made the ERD for the presentation, and worked with groupmates on revise a few times and upload the new versions.
+Database: Made the database in SQLite and revised it with groupmate input and then uploaded it.